-Not Applicable (see instructions)
+Not Applicable (see instructions) SSI standard

-SSI standard

 Optional state supplement standard

-Medically needy income standard
+Medically needy income sta andard

+The following dollar amou nt:

 Specify dollar amount: If this amount changes, this item will be revised.

 The amount is determined using the following formula:

+Specify:

+lowance for the family (selec: t one):

-iii.
-Allowance for the family (select one):
+lowance for the family (select

+Not Applicable (see instruc

+Not Applicable (see instruc AFDC need standard ctions)

+Not Applicable (see instruc ctions)

+Not Applicable (see instruc AFDC need standard andard

+Not Applicable (see instruct AFDC need standard Medically needy income sta etions) andard nt:

-Not Applicable (see instructions) AFDC need standard Medically needy income standard
+Not Applicable (see instruct AFDC need standard Medically needy income sta The following dollar amount Specify dollar amount: etions) andard nt: The amount specified cannot exceed the higher of the need standard for

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+Not Applicable (see instruct AFDC need standard Medically needy income sta The following dollar amount Specify dollar amount: family of the same size used etions) andard nt: The amount specified cannot exceed the higher of the need standard for I to determine eligibility under the state's approved AFDC plan or the medicall blished under 42 CFR §435.811 for a family of the same size.
+If this amount

-The amount is determined using the following formula:

-Application for 1915(c) HCBS Waiver: Draft MS.009.06.00 - Jul 01, 2023 iv.
+iv.
 Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: